ngshikang/finetuning-dreambooth-with-colossal-ai/README.md

 ```
 bash dreambooth.sh > finetuning_output.txt 2>&1
 ```
-During this stage the model will be finetuned with a new celebrity named "Tom Cruirse".
-The dataset used consists of 6 images of Hugh Jackman.
+During this stage the model will be finetuned with a new subject named "celebritymale".
+The dataset used consists of 12 images of a Shiba dog.
+The expected results will be to see the original "celebritymale" subject be replaced with our Shiba dog.

+This script will also run the following three python scripts for inference.

+Note: Remove the "> xxx.txt 2>&1" from the suggested bash commands if you would not like to log the outputs from the command line to a txt file.

 ## 3. Review the model with inference